SenteonLLC/senteonllc.github.io/docs/endpointconfiguration.md

 ## Groups

 Senteon uses Groups to organize sets of Endpoints and provide the Applied/Target Configuration Set that members of the Group inherit.
-Each Group can be associated with exactly one (1) Applied/Target Configuration Set, and only Endpoints with the same Endpoint Type/Profile as a Group can become a member (e.g. Windows 10 Standalone.
+Each Group can be associated with exactly one (1) Applied/Target Configuration Set, and only Endpoints with the same Endpoint Type/Profile as a Group can become a member (e.g. Windows 10 Standalone).

 **Location**